harshubhasky/Chip_Design/README.md

 </p>

-Expand command in magic tkcon window shows the actual d flipflop layout containing mosfets.
-But routing of the dflip flop to other gates not done yet.
-Because that happens only later when we do run_routing command execution.
+The 'expand' command in magic *tkcon window* shows the actual d-flipflop layout containing mosfets.
+But routing of the d-flipflop to other gates is not done yet, because this happens only later when we do *run_routing* command execution.

 <p align="center">
              <img src="https://github.com/user-attachments/assets/22f06bda-5b10-41a8-8cdc-4a9139f6fe1a"/>
 </p>

 We have now successfully completed the openLANE execution flow until placement.
-We will now take a small detour to understand how to build custom Cell and how to use such custom library cell in openLANE flow.
-We will then learn how to fix timging violations.
-And then we will return back to openLANE flow and execute the complete flow till gds creation.
+We will now take a small detour to understand how to build custom Cell and how to use such custom library cells in openLANE flow.
+We will then learn how to fix timing violations and then we will return back to openLANE flow and execute the complete flow till GDS creation.
 	</details>

 </details>